simplesurance/goordinator/README.md

 ### Configurable Event-Trigger Loop

-Goordinator can listen for GitHub webhook events, runs their JSON payloads through a JQ filter query and triggers actions if the filter matches.
+Goordinator listens for GitHub webhook events, runs their JSON payloads through a JQ filter query and triggers actions if the filter matches.
 The supported actions are:
 - posting a http-request